CMU Rebar Shop Drawings

 • Steel Lintels: Made with steel and must adhere to ASTM A36.
 Steel angle lintels, commonly used in CMU construction, should be at least 1/4 inch thick.
 Steel lintels are great for projects prioritizing resistance to high loads and durability.

-Our firehouse shop drawings above include a variety of steel lintels at all door and window openings.
+The firehouse shop drawings above include a variety of steel lintels at all door and window openings.
 There were also bond beams on this project, but they were not used as lintels to distribute loads around openings.

 5. Code Compliance